Lumintop FW3A Flashlight Review

 Lumintop FW3A Flashlight

 These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level and the beam hits the ceiling around 9 feet away.
 The first is the lowest mode, and the last is the highest mode – between is just ramps along the way.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)